wtnm/fform/documentation.md

 - `[key: string]: any` - any props (className, style, etc.) that will be set for this priority layer. inputClassName?: string;  // className for input choosen from the message with lowest priority

-For async validation [Data processors](#data-processors) should return `Promise` that will be resolved to the result of type described above.
-Notice, that due to data processor's limitation, the promise should be returne by the last function in a [data processor](#data-processors).
+For async validation [data handlers](#data-handlers) should return `Promise` that will be resolved to the result of type described above.
+Notice, that due to data handler's limitation, the promise should be returne by the last function in a [data handler](#data-handlers).

-#### `_oneOfSelector: string | DataProcessor`
+#### `_oneOfSelector: string | dataHandler`
-[Data processor](#data-event-processors) that receive value to determine which oneOf schema should be chosen.
+[data handler](#data-handlerss) that receive value to determine which oneOf schema should be chosen.
 Receives form value according to schema path.
 Expected result is index of `oneOf` array.

 #### `_custom?: FFCustomizeType`
 Component [customization](#customization).